SEARCHING FOR BORIS WEISFEILER

 In his 16 pages indictment, Judge Jorge Zepeda said that most of the evidence gathered thus far has come from declassified U.S. documentation.
 The names of those ordered to be arrested have been known to the U.S. Embassy since 1985 (of Carabineros) and 1988 (of the Army patrol.)
 The documents were declassified in 2000.

-The last year Human Rights Valech Commission had the same U.S. declassified documents at their disposal.
-Yet, they, apparently, did not study those documents closely enough to classify Boris' disappearance as to have been committed by the agents of the State.
-But the latest judicial ruling confirmed such violation of Boris' human rights.
+The last year' Human Rights Valech Commission had at its disposal all those declassified documents with those names, nevertheless did not classify Boris' disappearance as to have been committed by the agents of the State.
+The latest judicial ruling confirmed such violation of Boris' human rights.
 The indicted agents, the ruling said, apart from taking away Boris' liberty, have persisted in hiding the facts of the illegal detention and the whereabouts of Boris Weisfeiler.

 HUMAN RIGHTS COMMISSION'S RESOLUTION